-Florida-Alabama Transportation Planning Organization (TPO) is the metropolitan planning organization for the Escambia and Santa Rosa County areas as well as Orange Beach and Lillian, Alabama.
-As a transportation planning organization, the Florida-Alabama TPO provides a forum for local elected officials, transportation experts and citizens to work together to improve mobility for residents, businesses and visitors.
+Bay County Transportation Planning Organization (TPO) As a transportation planning organization, the Bay County TPO provides a forum for local elected officials, transportation experts and citizens to work together to improve mobility for residents, businesses, and visitors.
 Recipients of federal funds, such as metropolitan planning organizations, must comply with Title VI of the Civil Rights Act of 1964 and other nondiscrimination requirements, ensuring that no person is subjected to discrimination on the basis of race, color, national origin, sex, age, disability, religion and family status in employment and the provision of government services.
 This requirement includes the creation of a Title VI Program, along with a regular review of its effectiveness and conformity with federal and state law.
-This Title VI Program works in concert with the organization's Public Involvement Plan and Limited English Proficiency Plan, which identify specific tactics for outreach and involvement (i.e. notification, information, and opportunities for diverse participation).
-The Florida-Alabama TPO Title VI Program is reviewed annually by the Florida Department of Transportation and every four years by the Federal Highway Administration.
+This Title VI Program works in concert with the organization's Public Involvement Plan and Limited English Proficiency Plan, which identify specific tactics for outreach and involvement (i.e., notification, information, and opportunities for diverse participation).
+The Bay County TPO Title VI Program is reviewed annually by ECRC staff and is sent to our partners at the Florida Department of Transportation and the Federal Highway Administration for revision and suggested edits.